Workplace violence in challenging times

 Growing stress and hostility

 Have a scenario-based plan for hostility management and incorporate your training into your onboarding plans and share the plan annually thereafter.
-The plan should include an overview of violence risk factors, techniques to diffuse hostile or violent situations, and alert or alarm systems to notify the appropriate security should something occur.
+The plan should include an overview of violence risk factors, techniques to diffuse hostile or violent situations, and alert or alarm systems to notify the appropriate authorities should something occur.

 Conduct a security review of your facilities